CROP: Conservative Reward for Model-based Offline Policy Optimization: Method

-where $T^{\pi}$ denotes the state transition probability with policy $\pi$: $T^{\pi}(s'|s)=\sum_a \pi(a|s)T(s'|s,a)$.
-Following the standard assumption in model-based offline RL literature~\cite{COMBO, SafePolicyImprovement}, we assume that the sample bias and the estimation error are bounded as following: \begin{assumption} $\forall s,a\in D$, the following relationships hold
+Following the standard assumption in model-based offline RL literature~\cite{COMBO, SafePolicyImprovement}, we assume that the sample bias and the estimation error are bounded as follows: \begin{assumption} $\forall s,a\in D$, the following relationships hold with high probability, $\geq 1-\delta$

 \end{assumption}

 \begin{assumption} $\forall s,a\in D$, the model estimation bias is bounded:

 \end{assumption}